paulosuzart/paulosuzart.github.io/_posts/2017-07-26-graphql-yes-im-in.md

 If REST like endpoints always return all data, and client uses what they want we are in trouble.
 If your client uses 50% of the returned fields, you are wasting cpu cycles, network bandwidth and ultimatelly can be harming the user experience.
 There is also a commong scenario where your clientes need more data and you have to change your API, mobilize developers and do a new deployment just to now offer a new field to a client.

+The opposite is also true.
+A way too slim API may incur in more requests flowing from clients to server to complete extra needed data.
 All these situations and more are nicely handled with GraphQL.

 BaaS Back end as A Service
 ===